 The standard for infringement of a registered mark in section 32 of the Lanham Act is whether the defendant's use "is likely to cause confusion, or to cause mistake, or to deceive."
-For most practical purposes, this is the standard under state trademark law as well.
-This ia test of consumer behavior, not a pure similarity test, as in copyright and patent.
+This is a test of consumer behavior, not a pure similarity test, as in copyright and patent.
 Similarity of the marks is highly relevant, but it is not conclusive, because it is not the ultimate question: whether consumers would be confused about the source of goods.
-There are causes of action for unregistered marks under state and federal law.
-But in practice, the tests for consumer confusion under all of these causes of action are effectively identical.

 Consumer confusion stops short of consumer diversion: infringement can happen even if the number of sales the plaintiff lost to the defendant is minimal or nonexistent.
 There are two reasons for this.
-One is that proving actual diversion can be extremely hard - a truly deluded consumer never even realizes their mistake.
-Another is that on the search-costs theory of trademark law, there can real harm to the trademark owner even if consumers ultimately buy the correct item.
+One is that proving actual diversion can be extremely hard-a truly deluded consumer never even realizes his/her mistake.
+Another is that on the search-costs theory of trademark law, there can be real harm to the trademark owner even if consumers ultimately buy the correct item.
 If they have to spend a long time figuring out which one is which, driving up their search costs reduces the value of the plaintiff's goods to them.

 Every circuit has its own list of factors bearing on likelihood of confusion, typically named after the case that first laid them out.
 The number varies, but their substance is almost always the same.
 The Second Circuit's eight Polaroid Corp. v.
 Polarad Electronics Corp. factors are reasonably representative.
-107 They are:
+They are: